hossain-khan/hossain-khan/README.md

 ### Hi there 👋
 It's Hossain.
-A 🍱 foodie, dad 👶🏽, ⛰️ traveler, 📸 snapper, and 👨‍💻 developer by day.
+A 🍱 foodie, dad 👶🏽, ⛰️ traveler, 📸 snapper, and 👨‍💻 software engineer by day.

 <!--